loharprathmesh11/Book-My-Car/README.md

-# Car-Rental-System
+# Book-My-Car

 ## Overview
-Welcome to the Car Rental System!
+Welcome to the Book-My-Car!
 This project is a simple implementation of a car rental system using C++.
 It allows users to register, login, view available cars, make rental reservations, and get recommendations based on their requirements.

 ## Features
 - User Registration and Login: Users can register with their name, mobile number, age, username, and password.
 They can then log in using their credentials.